 Without going into details, I will make a few suggestions about the makeup.
 I like to use circle contact lenses to make my eyes bigger.
 You can get them from many places.
 I buy mine from Pinky Paradise You need to put them in before you do your eye makeup because you want to match your makeup with your eyes' new size.

-To do this, make your eyes look larger by covering your lower lash line and waterline with white.
-Then draw in a new bottom part to your eye with the same white below this point.
+Make your eyes look larger by covering your lower lash line and waterline with white.
+Then draw a new bottom part to your eye with the same white below this point.
 Then looking straight into the mirror, draw a circular area that connects with the iris, trying to make the whole thing look as much like one large eye as possible.
 Match the color of the iris as closely as possible.
-Adding a small circular portion to create a new bottom for the pupil can make the illusion stronger.
+Adding a small circular portion to create a new bottom for the pupil can strengthen the illusion.

-It ends up looking like some strange circular color that doesn't really make the eye appear larger.
+It looks like some strange circular color that doesn't make the eye appear larger.
 Drawing it this way might make the eye look more natural when you look to the side.
 But we don't usually talk to people looking at them sideways.

 THE COSTUME AND PROPS

-It would have been fun to make my own costume, but since I was doing this for my SheHubby's birthday, I didn't have time.
+It would have been fun to make my costume, but I didn't have time since I was doing this for my SheDaddy's birthday.
 I looked at a lot of outfits and finally settled on this one, from Little For Big.

-This company makes clothes for people who like to wear diapers and suck on pacifiers, not my fetish.
+This company makes clothes for people who like to wear diapers and suck on pacifiers, which is not my fetish.
 When I received the costume, I was delighted with the quality and the price.
-Little For Big sells their stuff on Amazon, and they have directions there about how to measure for your size.
+Little For Big sells their stuff on Amazon, and they have directions about measuring your size.
 I suggest you follow them.
-You only need to follow the part about measuring with a diaper if you intend to wear it with a diaper, which I didn't do.
+You only need to follow the part about measuring with a diaper if you intend to wear it with a diaper, which I didn't.

 PROBLEMS WITH THE LOOK

-Cosplaying and doing it really well can be expensive and time-consuming, but if you really love the character (and love the person you are doing this for), it's worth every penny and every minute you spend.
-All together, this look cost me around 200 USD and about 2 1/2 weeks of work, which is not bad for Cosplay standards.
-The most important thing is that SheHubby loved it, and I had so so so much fun doing it!
+Cosplaying and doing it well can be expensive and time-consuming, but if you love the character (and love the person you are doing this for), it's worth every penny and every minute you spend.
+Altogether, this look cost me around 200 USD and about 2 1/2 weeks of work, which is not bad for Cosplay standards.
+The most important thing is that SheDaddy loved it, and I had so so so much fun doing it!

 That's it.
-I hope this answers your questions and maybe inspires you to do your own versions of some of your favorite characters!
+I hope this answers your questions and maybe inspires you to do your versions of some of your favorite characters!
 If you have comments, send the nice ones to me.
-To do that, you can message me on Twitter